Mizuho Financial Group: Subsequent development

 In 2014 the company underwent a board of directors reform to further streamline its corporate culture into a more of a single identity, although its original board founded in 2002 was consistent with Japanese banking protocols.
 In 2016 they opened their global transactions banking headquarters in Singapore, and have offices for this unit in China, Hong Kong, Tokyo, London, and New York City.
 That year they also began a partnership with Cognizant, to develop block-chain methods of securing the banks private records.

+In December 2023, Mizuho completed its acquisition of the M&A advisory bank Greenhill & Co., stating its intent to capture a larger share of the U.S. M&A market.